Branching Flows: Discrete, Continuous, and Manifold Flow Matching with Splits and Deletions: Counting and Deletion Process Flow Matching

 which allows us to conclude

 Let $U \sim \mathrm{Unif}(0,1)$.
 It is well known that passing $U$ to the quantile function recovers the original distribution: so since $W_t = V_t - t$, we have

-\end{proof} \begin{corollary} Fix $z_c \geq 1$ and let $X_t$ be a counting process with hazard distribution $H$.
+\end{proof} \begin{acorollary} Fix $z_c \geq 1$ and let $X_t$ be a counting process with hazard distribution $H$.
 Condition on $X_t = x_t$, where $x_t < z_c$.
-Then there are $z_c - x_t$ remaining events and the waiting time until the next event has distribution
+Then there are $z_c - x_t$ remaining events and the waiting time until the next event has distribution where $U \sim \mathrm{Unif}(0,1)$.
+This allows us to efficiently sample the next waiting time given $t$, $x_t$ and $z_c$. \end{acorollary}